fvaleri/strimzi-debugging/sessions/001/README.md

 $ oc login -u opentlc-mgr -p changeit https://api.cluster-8z6kz.8z6kz.example.com:6443 --insecure-skip-tls-verify=true
 Login successful.

-You have access to 65 projects, the list has been suppressed.
-You can list all projects with 'oc projects'
+You have access to 65 projects, the list has been suppressed.You can list all projects with 'oc projects'

 Using project "default".